pluginscart/Pak-PHP/framework/utilities/readme.txt

 Made by: Nadir Latif (nadir@pakjiddat.com)

 The Utilities Framework package is a set of utility classes that provide easy access to utility functions.
 The goal of the package is to provide the developer with commonly used functions such as error handling.
-The main functions provided by the package are error handling, function caching, encryption/decryption, http digest authentication and database abstraction.
+The main functions provided by the package are error handling, function caching, encryption/decryption, http digest authentication, template engine and database abstraction.
 Each function category for example encryption is implemented by a separate class.
 The package implements the Factory design pattern.
 To access a utility function such as encryption the following code is used:

 $encryption=UtilitiesFramework.Factory("encryption");